 Each year, millions of Americans take analgesics to relieve pain.
-Most people take painkillers for only a short time but others use pain relievers for a long period, either to treat ongoing pain for a chronic medical condition or for recreational purposes.
-People who take opioid pain medications are at increased risk for hyperalgesia, a condition where analgesics actually create more pain than they relieve.
+Most people take painkillers for only a short time.
+Still, others use pain relievers for an extended period to treat ongoing pain for a chronic medical condition or recreational purposes.
+People who take opioid pain medications are at increased risk for hyperalgesia, a state where analgesics create more pain than they relieve.

 All drugs, including opioids, cause effects.
-Prescription and over-the-counter medications provide mostly therapeutic effects that help people recover from injuries and illnesses.
+Prescription and over-the-counter medications provide primarily therapeutic effects that help people recover from injuries and illnesses.

 What Causes Hyperalgesia?

-Long-term use of opioids, including OxyContin, codeine, heroin, and methadone, increases sensitivity to noxious stimuli.
-In other words, chronic opioid use makes the smallest bump, bruise, headache, or body pain seem much worse.
+Long-term use of opioids, including Fentanyl, Suboxone, heroin, and methadone, increases sensitivity to noxious stimuli.
+In other words, chronic opioid use makes the slightest bump, bruise, headache, or body pain seem much worse.

 Hyperalgesia comes about as part of an allergic or inflammatory response, where immune cells interact with the peripheral nervous system.
-Medical scientists do not fully understand the actual mechanisms behind hyperalgesia in humans but believe the hypersensitivity occurs because of damage to the peripheral nervous system, which are those nerves and ganglia that serve the body outside of brain and spinal cord.
+Medical scientists do not fully understand the actual mechanisms behind hyperalgesia in humans.
+Still, they believe the hypersensitivity occurs because of damage to the peripheral nervous system, which is those nerves and ganglia that serve the body outside of the brain and spinal cord.

 Treatment for Hyperalgesia

-Patients who suffer from hyperalgesia should discuss alternative pain control with a physician, and discuss options of a safe detoxification method.
+Patients who suffer from hyperalgesia should discuss alternative pain control with a physician and discuss a safe detoxification method.
 People who have taken opioids for a few months or longer may be physically dependent on these drugs and therefore suffer uncomfortable withdrawal symptoms if they stop taking opioids suddenly.
-These individuals may benefit from the Waismann Method Rapid Opiate detox, a process that can get the patient through the withdrawal safely and comfortably, and without the unnecessary suffering usually involved with other drug detoxification methods.
-Contact a physician or opioid dependence professional if you think that you or someone you love suffers from hyperalgesia.
+These individuals may benefit from Waismann Method Rapid Opiate Detox.
+This process can get the patient through the withdrawal safely and comfortably and without the unnecessary suffering usually involved with other drug detoxification methods.
+Contact a physician or opioid dependence professional if you think you or someone you love suffers from hyperalgesia.